8n8/bigwebthing/README.md

 3. (Javascript) The GUI plumbing.
 This handles the connection between the client backend and the Elm GUI, passing data through ports to Elm and websockets to the client backend.

 4. (Rust / Webassembly) The user programs.
 These are programs that users can write and send to each other.
-They are pure functions written in Rust and compiled to Webassembly, and produces a DOM-like structure from a user input text box and user-uploaded binary blobs.
+They are pure functions written in Rust and compiled to Webassembly, and produce a DOM-like structure from a user input text box and user-uploaded binary blobs.

 6. (Go) The server.
 This acts as a route between clients.
 They upload and download messages, and also use it to store their public keys.